sourabhajoshi/javascript-exercise/20_Promises/README.md

-# content will come soon
+# Promise

+A Promise is like a guarantee that something will be done later — either successfully or with a failure.